hml230/exploring-lateness/README.md

   - Use bootstrap or similar data generation methods to acquire synthetic data for the period September-early November where data was not collected

-  - Integrate environmental covariates (weather, traffic conditions, etc.) into modelling
+  - Integrate environmental and spatial covariates (weather, traffic conditions, etc.) into modelling

   - Focus on reducing dwell times at high-occupancy stops through improved boarding processes